baudehlo/node-phantom-ws/README.md

 Other
 -----
-Made by Alex Scheel Meyer.
-Released to the public domain.
+Made by Matt Sergeant for Hubdoc Inc.